matuteiglesias/journal/content/Other/2025-05-26_Explored_Relational_Dynamics_and_Strategic_Network.md

 **🕒 21:40–22:10**
 **🏷️ Labels**: Game Design, Strategic Networking, Power Dynamics, Relational Games
 **📂 Project**: Other
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore and refine concepts related to relational dynamics, strategic networking, and game design, with a focus on understanding interpersonal connections and power structures.
+The session aimed to explore and refine concepts related to relational dynamics, strategic [[networking]], and game design, with a focus on understanding interpersonal connections and power structures.

 ### Key Activities
 - **Game Design for 'Pasar los 50'**: Developed a relational game concept using cards and dice to encourage interpersonal engagement.